jrruethe/jrruethe.github.io/source/_posts/2015-09-12-setting-up-qubes.markdown

     main(*sys.argv)
 {% endcodeblock %}

+Note that this has already been fixed in the upstream repo, and may not be needed in the future.

 ## Fixing Terminal in Debian [^2]

+After upgrading, the locale's might get messed up, causing `gnome-terminal` to not load.
-After upgrading, run the following commands as root in your Debian templates:
+Run the following commands as root in your Debian templates:

     localedef -f UTF-8 -i en_US -c en_US.UTF-8
     update-locale LC_ALL=en_US.UTF-8

 ## Fixing Copy To VM [^3]

+The secure copy-to-vm scripts require the Python GTK bindings, but they are not installed by default.
 Install `python-gtk2` in all your Debian templates:

     apt-get install python-gtk2